How Weekly10 check-in tools for feedback and visibility can help employee wellbeing

 By getting into the habit of sharing feedback – positive and negative – employees will ask for help sooner before potential issues escalate.

 Weekly10 is built around giving and getting transparent, honest feedback regularly so your people can grow and thrive.
-This gives managers early visibility about what’s going on around them so that they can respond quickly.
+This gives managers early insight about what’s going on around them so that they can respond quickly.
 This in turn builds trust and helps open up potential wellbeing concerns and topics for more general discussion.